Thermodynamic Multipoles and Dissipative Conductivities in Metallic Systems: Model Calculations and Results

 Figure~\ref{fig:mudep}(a) [(b)] shows the chemical-potential dependence of $Q^{\mathrm{surf}}_{xx}$, $Q_{xx}$, and $\sigma^{\mathrm{L}}_{xx} \propto \int d \mu\, Q^{\mathrm{surf}}_{xx}$ [$Q^{\mathrm{surf}}_{zz}$, $Q_{zz}$, and $\sigma^{\mathrm{L}}_{zz} \propto \int d \mu\, Q^{\mathrm{surf}}_{zz}$].
 In (c), the chemical-potential dependence of $M^{\mathrm{surf}}_{zxy}$, $M_{zxy}$, and $\sigma_{zxy} \propto \int d \mu\, M^{\mathrm{surf}}_{zxy}$ is shown.
 The zero crossings of the Fermi-surface contribution (black curve) coincide with extrema of the conductivity (blue curve), and in many cases correspond to its local maxima.
 To put it the other way around, the conductivities reach their global maximum at the chemical potential where the Fermi-surface contribution vanishes.
 Because the thermodynamic multipoles also include Fermi-sea and grand-potential-density contributions, a one-to-one correspondence between the total multipole and the conductivity is not always observed, as seen in panel (a).
 The interband contributions, $Q_{ij}^{\mathrm{sea}}$ and $Q_{ij}^{\mathrm{gdens}}$, and consequently the quantum geometry, would play an important role in this case.
 Meanwhile, a clear correlation emerges in panels (b) and (c), where the conductivity tends to reach a local maximum when the thermodynamic multipole becomes nearly zero.
 We again note that the Fermi-surface term vanishes in all cases when the conductivities reach their extrema.

 This behavior is counterintuitive and therefore of particular interest.
-Thermodynamic multipole moments often vanish at specific parameter values ~\cite{daido:prb2020, gao:prb2018spinMQM, shitade:prb2019spinMQM, shitade:prb2018orbitalMQM, gao:prb2018orbitalMQM, oike:prb2025spinMO, TS:npjqmat2026, TS:arxiv2025orbitalMO}.
-However, in light of the present heuristic relation, the vanishing of a thermodynamic multipole does not imply the disappearance of the corresponding multipole order.
-Rather, a key finding of this study is that the zero points of the thermodynamic multipoles tend to coincide with maxima of the dissipative conductivities expected from the corresponding multipole order.
-These results indicate that not only the thermodynamic multipoles themselves, but also their dependence on the chemical potential, play an essential role in characterizing and identifying multipole orders.
+Although thermodynamic multipole moments often vanish at specific parameter values ~\cite{daido:prb2020, gao:prb2018spinMQM, shitade:prb2019spinMQM, shitade:prb2018orbitalMQM, gao:prb2018orbitalMQM, oike:prb2025spinMO, TS:npjqmat2026, TS:arxiv2025orbitalMO}, the present results imply that such zeros should not be simply interpreted as the disappearance of the corresponding multipole order.
+The conductivity exhibits an extremum, typically a maximum, when the corresponding Fermi-surface contribution vanishes.
+Therefore, in some cases, a thermodynamic multipole becomes small or even vanishes in a parameter region where the dissipative response characteristic of the corresponding multipole order is enhanced, as seen in the present numerical results.
+Since the total thermodynamic multipoles also contain the Fermi-sea and grand-potential-density contributions, this correspondence is not an exact one-to-one relation between the zeros of the total multipoles and the extrema of the conductivities.
+Nevertheless, it is intriguing that such a correspondence can approximately emerge when the Fermi-surface contribution plays a dominant role.
+Thus, these results indicate that not only the values of the thermodynamic multipoles themselves, but also their decomposition and chemical-potential dependence, play an essential role in characterizing and identifying multipole orders.
 These findings thus provide a new perspective on the relationship between the thermodynamic multipoles and dissipative transport in metallic systems.